 When the huge glaciers of the last ice age receded, birch trees would have been one of the first to re-colonise the rocky, ice-scoured landscape.

-Hence, in botanical terms the birch is referred to as a pioneer species.
-Similarly in early Celtic mythology, the birch came to symbolise renewal and purification.
-Beithe, the Celtic birch, is the first tree of the Ogham, the Celtic tree alphabet.
-It was celebrated during the festival of Samhain (what is now Halloween in Britain), the start of the Celtic year, when purification was also important.
-Bundles of birch twigs were used to drive out the spirits of the old year.
+Hence, ecologists refer to birch as a pioneer species.
+In Celtic mythology, birch is also a tree of beginnings and came to symbolise renewal and purification.
+Birch or Beithe, is the first tree of the Ogham, the Celtic tree alphabet.
+It was celebrated during the festival of Samhain (what is now Halloween in Britain).
+Samhain was the start of the Celtic year, when purification was important and people used bundles of birch twigs to drive out the spirits of the old year.
 Later this would evolve into the ‘beating the bounds’ ceremonies in local parishes.
-Gardeners still use the birch besom, or broom, to ‘purify’ their gardens.
-Besoms were also of course the archetypal witches’ broomsticks, used in their shamanic flights, perhaps after the use of extracts of the fly agaric mushrooms commonly found in birchwoods.
+Gardeners still use the birch besom, or broom, to ‘purify’ their gardens, and besoms were also the archetypal witches’ broomsticks.
+They used them in their shamanic flights, sometimes after the use of extracts of the fly agaric mushrooms found in birchwoods.

 The uses of birch are many and varied.
-The wood is tough, heavy and straightgrained, making it suitable for handles and toys and good for turning.
-It was used to make hardwearing bobbins, spools and reels for the Lancashire cotton industry.
-Traditionally, babies’ cradles were made of birch wood, drawing on the earlier symbolism of new beginnings.
+The wood is tough, heavy and straight grained, making it suitable for handles and toys and good for turning.
+It was used to make hard wearing bobbins, spools and reels for the cotton industry.
+Babies’ cradles were often made of birch wood, drawing on the symbolism of new beginnings.
 In 1842, J.C.
-Loudon, in his Encyclopedia of Trees and Shrubs wrote that, “The Highlanders of Scotland make everything of it;” and proceeded to list all manner of household and agricultural implements as well as its use as a general building material.
+Loudon, in his Encyclopedia of Trees and Shrubs wrote that, “The Highlanders of Scotland make everything of it.”
+He then listed all manner of household and agricultural implements as well as its use as a general building material.
 Though the wood lends itself well enough to many of these uses, the availability of the wood in the Highlands must also have played a part in its use.
 Loudon furthermore mentions that ” … the branches are employed as fuel in the distillation of whiskey, the spray is used for smoking hams and herrings, for which last purpose it is preferred to every other kind of wood.
-The bark is used for tanning leather, and sometimes, when dried and twisted into a rope, instead of candles.
-The spray is used for thatching houses; and, dried in summer, with the leaves on, makes a good bed when heath is scarce.”
+People used the bark for tanning leather, and sometimes, when dried and twisted into a rope, instead of candles.
+The spray was used for thatching houses and also for sleeping on when heather was scarce.
 The sap can be tapped as it rises in spring and fermented to make birch wine, a process still practiced in the Highlands today.
 Of old, the Druids made the sap into a cordial to celebrate the spring equinox.

 Folklore and herbalism credit different parts of the birch with a variety of medicinal properties.
-The leaves are diuretic and antiseptic, and an effective remedy for cystitis and other urinary tract infections.
-They were also used to dissolve kidney stones and relieve rheumatism and gout.
-The sap (as wine or cordial) similarly prevents kidney and bladder stones, treats rheumatism, and can be used to treat skin complaints.
-The bark is said to ease muscle pain if applied externally.
+The leaves are diuretic and antiseptic, and a remedy for cystitis and other urinary tract infections.
+The leaves and sap were also used to treat kidney stones, rheumatism and gout.
+The sap was recommended for skin complaints and the bark is said to ease muscle pain if applied externally.

 “Beneath you birch with silver bark